rackerlabs/rackspace-how-to/content/cloud-servers/cloud-backup-basic-troubleshooting-on-linux-servers.md

 ---

-This article assists with issues that customers are experiencing when Cloud Backup issues are caused by the backup agent being disconnected on the Linux instance, including the following problems:
+This article assists with issues that customers are experiencing when Cloud Backup issues are caused by the backup agent being disconnected on the Linux&reg; instance, including the following problems:

 * Backups have not been running.